-It should also be noted that the member countries to this date (11/02/2015) are limited.
+Notaries Public are authorised persons under the Convention (as are Australian Legal Practitioners).
+It should also be noted that the member countries that are members of the convention are limited.
 The list of countries can be found on the UNIDROIT website and a map of the world showing those countries is also available.
 It is expected that more countries will eventually adopt the convention.

 Contact the Notary for an appointment or make an appointment from this website.